lightning/bolts/03-transactions.md

 ## Transaction Input and Output Ordering

 Lexicographic ordering: see [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki).
-In the case of identical HTLC outputs, the outputs are ordered in increasing `cltv_expiry` order.
+In the case of identical HTLC outputs (amount of satoshis as well as the script are the same), the outputs are ordered in increasing `cltv_expiry` order.

 ## Rationale

-Two offered HTLCs which have the same `amount_msat` and `payment_hash` will have identical outputs, even if their `cltv_expiry` differs.
+Two offered HTLCs which have the same `amount` (rounded from `amount_msat`) and `payment_hash` will have identical outputs, even if their `cltv_expiry` differs.
 This only matters because the same ordering is used to send `htlc_signatures` and the HTLC transactions themselves are different, thus the two peers must agree on the canonical ordering for this case.

 ## Use of Segwit